Being an International

 There were times I felt like I didn’t know where I belonged, when I doubted myself, when I started to feel a defensive wall start to build between myself and others.
 It’s an uncomfortable place to be.

 I don’t have to tell you this — you’re in that uncomfortable place right now.
-And you’ve probably tried a few things to lessen the discomfort.
+And you’ve probably tried a few things to lessen the discomfort to find success.

 You may have tried:

-Through my years of living, working, and communicating with different cultures and personalities, I’ve come up with an approach that helped me survive and save my sanity.
+Through my years of living, working, and communicating with different cultures and personalities, I’ve come up with an approach that helped me survive, save my sanity, and create my own success.

 Here’s the secret:

 This isn’t about you learning how to fit in.
 That’s part of it.
 But it’s missing half of the equation.
-This is also about giving other people the chance to understand and embrace your culture, just as you do with theirs.
+This is also about understanding what are the unspoken rules in your professional and personal life to success.

-This approach not only helps you make friends who accept you for who you are, it also attracts success professionally, because your multicultural, or different-cultural, uniqueness becomes an asset rather than a drawback.
+This approach not only helps you TO BREAK DOWN YOUR FEARS, it also attracts success professionally, because your inner-directed uniqueness becomes an asset rather than a drawback.

 Focus on the REAL issue and don't get lost in the fog.

 Most advice for Expats and International Professionals doesn’t consider the cultural challenges we face in our everyday personal and professional lives, and doesn’t take our very real needs for acceptance into account.
-Existing courses focus on respecting other cultures and accepting other people, which is a good start, but don’t help you genuinely embrace the culture and be embraced in return.
+Existing courses focus on respecting other cultures and accepting other people, which is a good start, but don’t help you genuinely find your success in a multi-cultural world.

 We know we need to be sensitive to the cultural norms of our adopted locations; what we don’t always know is what those norms are, how to find out about them, and what to do when we stumble over them and ‘mess up.’